BlwCreepr15i/Programming-Theory/README.md

 - Encapsulation

 ##
-A MVP is desired but not required.
-Should take at most one week to implement everything.
+A MVP is not required.
+Should take a week to implement everything. \
+**Update:** This mini project has successfully concluded on Apr 19th, 2026, despite achieving things less than what were initially planned.